Soft tissue

 • Entirely different entity that shares similarity in name only

-• PLS is a high grade pleomorphic sarcoma with scattered atypical lipoblasts
+• High grade pleomorphic sarcoma with scattered atypical lipoblasts

 • Atypia far in excess of what is seen in round cell liposarcoma, which retains its monotony (a clue to a tumor driven by a translocation)

-• There are numerous round cell sarcomas that may morphologically resemble high grade myxoid liposarcoma
+• Numerous round cell sarcomas that may morphologically resemble high grade myxoid liposarcoma

 • Low grade areas and lipoblasts can be particularly informative